geomoose/gm3/docs/howto/query-as-vector.md

 # How-to display a raster layer and query as a vector layer

-Raster services have limitataions.
+Raster services have limitations.
 WMS can only support a point-based query and not polygon or attribute based queries.
 However, vector layers can be more complicated to style and less consistently displayed between different clients.
 GeoMoose provides a way to have services automatically refer to